 Next, let’s take a look at some fabulous small wet room ideas.

 To demonstrate just how a wet room can be achieved in a small space, here’s one we created earlier.

 We’ve chosen a clean, contemporary appearance which uses space-efficiently.
 As you can see, our wet room features both tiles and shower wall panels, which are key to the overall look.
 Large format tiles are quicker to install, however, depending on the type of shower tray former you use, smaller tiles may be easier, due to the angle of the slope towards your waste.
 We’ve opted for wood effect tiles but you could dramatically alter the appearance with white gloss or stone effect designs.
 Always make sure your tiles are suitable for wet room use before buying.

-A luxury wet room demands a luxury shower, which is why we’ve selected the Mode Quartz square riser system, complete with dual heads and precise, thermostatic control.
+A luxury wet room demands a luxury shower, which is why we’ve selected a premium shower riser system from Mode Bathrooms, complete with dual heads and precise, thermostatic control.
 Although, a concealed shower, where the valve sits within your wall cavity, can save on space and give your bathroom an even more streamlined appearance.